vahidhedayati/termssh/README.md

 As I have said this segment is specific to current environment and you will need to really have a go if you want to sit back and auto discover stuff

-AUTO DISCOVER
+Auto discover method 1 -a

 # termssh -r -w 4 -a prod ta ml

 {which will rediscover 4 windows per tab and load londonstct01{a-z}ml and londonsapa01{a-z}ml mail servers so long as it found them

+Auto discover method 2 -ad

+# termssh -r -w 4 -ad mx[1-5]xml - this will do a lookup against mx1xml to mx5xml if existant it will connect to them

-Connection / Removal of existing layouts
+## Connection / Removal of existing layouts

 # termssh -c